Programme: Weekend MBA 2019

 Why did you choose to study your programme and why specifically at Imperial College Business School?

-The 3 main reasons why I chose to study at Imperial College Business School were:
+The three main reasons why I chose to study at Imperial College Business School were:

-1. During my short time in the city I quickly learnt that the best investors had a holistic grounding in business.
-Imperial offered the platform to truly extend my knowledge base through my interactions with the best in class lecturers and the programme was structured to ensure that fundamental business skills were in place, whilst providing the opportunity to experiment with electives.
+1. During my short time in the City, I quickly learned that the best investors had a holistic grounding in business.
+Imperial offered the platform to truly extend my knowledge base through my interactions with the best lecturers and the programme was structured to ensure that fundamental business skills were in place, whilst providing the opportunity to experiment with electives.

 2. I wanted to build a network which was sector agnostic.
 My cohort had vast experience across multiple sectors and geographies which was useful for cross-pollination of ideas and experience sharing.
 This was enhanced by the Business School’s ongoing symbiotic relationship with the University’s STEM subjects which brought together innovators and business-minded individuals.

-3. The course was structured in a way which was highly conducive to fulfilling my demanding work obligations as a strategy consultant.
+3. The programme was structured in a way that was highly conducive to fulfilling my demanding work obligations as a strategy consultant.
 The weekend classes were convenient to attend and significantly the teaching was directly relevant to the work I was actively undertaking.

 What was the most important learning point you took with you from the Business School?

 The most important thing/learning point that I took with me was the ability to think more broadly and not lose sight of the bigger picture.
-The frameworks I have learnt have since changed my approach to problem solving and assessing the commercial viability of respective investments.
-These learnings were especially pronounced during case studies which effectively acted as an arena for formulating hypothesis and testing them against real life experiences.
+The frameworks I have learned have since changed my approach to problem solving and assessing the commercial viability of respective investments.
+These learnings were especially pronounced during case studies, which effectively acted as an arena for formulating hypothesis and testing them against real life experiences.